Z-Score Pairs Trading Fails on Every Exchange Tested: 7-Exchange Backtest

 Limitations

 Short-selling assumed everywhere.
-Short-selling restrictions in practice vary by market and change over time.
+Short-selling restrictions in practice vary significantly by market and change over time.
 In Taiwan and Hong Kong, short-selling of specific stocks can be restricted or expensive.
 The backtest doesn't model borrow costs.

 Fixed formation calendar.
 Pairs form once per year.
 If a pair's cointegrating relationship breaks mid-year (merger announcement, spinoff, earnings shock), the strategy continues trading it until year-end or a stop is hit.
 Rolling formation would catch this faster.